Tuesday, March 16th, 2010, 12:39 pm

 12 Signs of E-Commerce Fraud

-Listed below are 12 of the most common risk characteristics, the presence of which should alert merchants operating in a card-not-present environment to the possibility that a fraudulent transaction may be under way.
-If only one or two of these signs are present, this may not be a cause for concern but if several are identified in a single transaction, the merchant should investigate and verify the validity of both the card and the cardholder before processing the payment.
+There are certain e-commerce transaction characteristics that are statistically very likely to be present when fraud is being committed.
+Listed below are 12 such signs, the presence of which should alert web-based merchants to the possibility that a fraudulent transaction may be under way.
+If only one or two of these signs are present, this may not be a cause for concern, but if several are identified in a single transaction, the merchant should investigate and verify the validity of both the card and the cardholder before processing the payment.

 1. First-time shoppers.
 Criminals are always looking for new victims.
 Once they commit a fraud at one merchant, they usually move on to another and never come back.